haoranShu/15618fp/README.md

 	For KDE Rendering we plan to try out both OpenMP and CUDA.
 We have already implemented it with OpenMP and a detailed performance report is in the next section.

 2. Datasets
-	We will be using two datasets: DOTA2 replays and SNAP (Stanford Network Analysis Project).
+	We will be using two datasets: DOTA2 replays and SNAP (Stanford Network Analysis Project) datasets (using nodes only).
 The first dataset is used in the starter code we found and can serve as a benchmark dataset for us to test our speedup with respect to the original serial implementation.
 The latter is larger in size and provides temporal data, which make it ideal for both ends of interaction and time-dependent streaming in our goals.

 ### Preliminary Results